Shuffle algebras for quivers and wheel conditions: Introduction

 Thus the shuffle algebra provides an explicit model for the localized K-HA.
 The advantage of such a result is that one can construct numerous elements of the K-HA just by producing symmetric Laurent polynomials which satisfy the wheel conditions (this approach was used in \cite{Shuf,K,Hecke} to categorify the celebrated Heisenberg algebra action on the cohomology of Hilbert schemes, of Nakajima and Grojnowski). \\

-When $Q$ is either the Jordan quiver or the cyclic quiver, Theorem \ref{thm:intro} was proved in \cite{Shuf} and \cite{Cyc}, respectively.
-More interestingly, when $Q$ is the $g$-loop quiver, Proposition 1.14 of \cite{SV} showed that $\oCS$ is sandwiched between $\CS$ and a principal ideal of $\CS$; thus our main result is that one half of the sandwich is an equality for all $Q$. \\
+In \cite{Quiver 2}, we will use the constructions in the present paper to consider shuffle algebras as quasi-triangular Hopf algebras, and explore the connections between their universal $R$-matrices and the geometric constructions of \cite{AO, MO, O1, O2, OS}.
+This will lead us to a conjectural realization of the Kac polynomial of the quiver (at $t=1$) as the graded dimension of a certain explicit ``slope subalgebra" of $\CS$. \\

-Our techniques are close to those of \cite{NT}, where the related situation of shuffle algebras associated to quantum loop groups was treated.
-Thus our main Theorem \ref{thm:intro} also gives another proof of Theorem 1.8 of \loccitt, in the simple laced case.
-However, while \loccit heavily used particular features of quantum loop groups, our proof of Theorem \ref{thm:intro} is direct and could in principle be applied to numerous flavors of shuffle algebras.
-For example, we hope that our techniques could help in the more general setup of $K$-theoretic Hall algebras associated to quivers with potential (see \cite{KS} for the original construction, and \cite{Pad 2} for a promising new viewpoint). \\
+Our proof of Theorem \ref{thm:intro} relies on the combinatorics of ``loop words" introduced in \cite{NT}, a treatment which was inspired by \cite{LR, L, R}.
+In fact, our proof of Theorem \ref{thm:intro} also gives another proof of \cite[Theorem 1.8]{NT} in the simply laced case.
+However, while \loccit heavily used particular features of quantum loop groups, our proof of Theorem \ref{thm:intro} is direct and could in principle be applied to numerous other flavors of shuffle algebras.
+For example, in \cite{Cartan} we adapt the techniques developed herein to the setting of quantum loop groups for arbitrary symmetric Cartan matrices, while in \cite{Arbitrary} we study the more general setting of $K$-theoretic Hall algebras associated to quivers (see \cite{KS} for the original construction, and \cite{Pad 2} for a new viewpoint). \\

+We will now address the analogue of the results above when $\{q,t_e\}_{e \in E}$ are no longer independent formal symbols, but non-zero elements of a field $\BK$ of characteristic 0.
+In this generality, define the shuffle algebra as the $\BK$-vector subspace:

+consisting of symmetric Laurent polynomials which satisfy \eqref{eqn:divisible 2}.
+If we let $_{\BK}\oCS \subseteq {_{\BK}\CS}$ denote the subalgebra generated by Laurent polynomials in one variable, we have: \\